Library Opening Hours - Public Access Days

 - Library opening hours have been shortened to allow for additional cleaning to take place.

-- The library service will constantly review the measures in line with Council and Government advice.
+The library service will constantly review the measures in line with Sefton Council and Public Health advice.

 If you have any questions please email firstname.lastname@example.org